 D890905, suggesting these were dated from September 1989, right before the Atari STE was released.
 As indicated by the directory name and confirmed by the file sizes, these were 5 1/4” HD floppy disk images, although strangely only with 79 tracks, instead of the standard 80 tracks.

 The trusty hex editor showed that the files were not floppy images with an MS-DOS compatible boot sector and FAT file system, so they could not easily be extracted.
-But mentions of more four digit numbers and DWG files piqued my curiosity.
+But mentions of more four-digit numbers and DWG files piqued my curiosity.

-Restoring a 27 year old backup
+Restoring a 27-year-old backup

 Screening the floppy disk images further revealed that these were backups made with FastBack, a software for MS-DOS seemingly popular at the time4 and also to be found in the Atari HQ set of files.
 Without access to a PC with a 5 1/4” floppy drive, restoring the images proved quite a challenge, though.
 In DOSBox, the backup software failed even to acknowledge the existence of the emulated floppy drive onto which I had mounted the image.

 For nostalgic reasons, I keep an installation of Windows 95 under Microsoft Virtual PC.
-A version of FastBack capable to start from the Windows 95 DOS box was quickly obtained from the Internet.
+A version of FastBack capable of starting from the Windows 95 DOS box was quickly obtained from the Internet.
 However, Virtual PC does not support 5 1/4” floppies, only the slightly less antiquated 3 1/2” ones.
 So I wrote a small program to convert the images into an acceptable format, simply by padding 3 sectors at the end of each track5 and by adding an empty 80th track.

-I loaded the first of the modified disk images into Virtual PC, started FastBack, held my breath and hit restore.
-Astonishingly, the software began to restore this almost 27 year old backup.
+I loaded the first of the modified disk images into Virtual PC, started FastBack, held my breath, and hit restore.
+Astonishingly, the software began to restore this almost 27-year-old backup.
 While one of the floppies (